panza238/py_dev_ops/ROADMAP.md

 I decided to go with this approach because it illustrates better a production situation where the app is running 24/7, and the logs need to be identified by date.

+### ELK Stack
+The book glosses over ELK Stack: Elasticsearch, Logstash & Kibana.
+There is not much to comment on this section.

 ## Chapter X - Containerization
 Since everything in this book is a lot easier to show in a running app, and to simulate running an app we need different components working together, I decided to move the containerization chapter to now.
 So we will explore this technology next.